lium-lst/wmt17-mmt/README.md

 The `*_images.txt` files are text files containing the list of image names for each split as they are ordered in the image features files.

+## Preparation

+The script `scripts/preprocess-bpe-pkl.sh` will first use the following scripts (which should be **available** in your `$PATH`) from [Moses](https://github.com/moses-smt/mosesdecoder) repository in order to preprocess the corpora:

+ - Normalize punctuations (`normalize-punctuation.perl`)
+ - Tokenize (`tokenizer.
+Lowercase (`lowercase.perl`)
+ - Lowercase (`lowercase.perl`)

+It will then learn a joint BPE model with 10K merge operations (for `en->de` and `en->fr` separately) using the tools provided by the [subword-nmt](https://github.com/rsennrich/subword-nmt) repository.
+You need to adapt the script to point to the correct **subword-nmt** folder by modifying the variables `BPE_APPLY` and `BPE_LEARN`.

+Once the BPE-ized files are saved under `data.tok.bpe/bpe.en-de` and `data.tok.bpe/bpe.en-fr`, `nmt-build-dict` from `nmtpy` project will be used to create the vocabulary `.pkl` files in the respective folders.

+Since the multimodal architectures have their own data iterators, they need a special `.pkl` corpora file for each Flickr30k and MSCOCO split.
+These files are created by `scripts/raw2pkl` which is automatically called from `scripts/preprocess-bpe-pkl.sh`.

+In the end, the files in `data.tok.bpe/bpe.en-{de,fr}` will be the files that are used by `nmtpy`.
+The non-BPE versions of validation and test sets from `data.tok.bpe` will also be used when scoring the hypotheses with automatic metrics.

+**Note**: The script should be launched directly from the `wmt17-mmt` checkout folder.